 When looking for a payday loan online BBB recommends the following:

 Consider all of your options.
 Payday loans can be extremely expensive if you are unable to pay the loan off quickly.
 The Federal Trade Commission recommends looking into a short term loan from your bank, contacting your current creditors quickly to explore payment options, working with a credit counseling center or at the very least, shopping around for the best interest rate and terms.
 Remember that it is illegal in Georgia to issue a pay day loan.

 Look for the red flags.
 Unscrupulous online lenders often wave the same red flags including not being forthcoming about their location or contact information.
 Also be cautious of any lender that doesn’t ask you for any background information outside of your bank account number.

-Research the lender with the BBB.
+Research the lender with BBB.
 Always check an online payday lender’s reliability report online before you hand over any bank account information.
-BBB Reliability Reports are available for free online and will tell you how many complaints the BBB has received, how the company responded to complaints and the BBB’s overall letter-grade rating.
+BBB Reliability Reports are available for free online and will tell you how many complaints BBB has received, how the company responded to complaints and BBB’s overall letter-grade rating.

 For more information, please visit BBB.org.